mZaiam/IPIV_AFM_deep_learning/README.md

-# IPIV_AFM_deep_learning
+# IPIV - Classification of AFM curves using Deep_Learning
-This repository has the codes involving the IPIV project involving AFM curves and Deep Learning models.
+This repository has the codes involving the IPIV project involving the classification of AFM curves using Deep Learning models.